MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 ---

-When creating credentials for a confidential client application, Microsoft recommends that you use a certificate instead of a client secret before moving the application to a production environment.
+When you create credentials for a confidential client application, Microsoft recommends that you use a certificate instead of a client secret before moving the application to a production environment.
 For more information on how to use a certificate, see [these instructions](./certificate-credentials.md).

 ## Clone or download sample web application